Jordyn Hadden

 Daniel Schwabauer

 Jordyn is a treasure trove of knowledge.
 If you are looking for someone who will approach your manuscript with a detailed eye, Jordyn is your editor.
-Not only are her developmental edits and comments going to help you notice what needs work but her summary of your work is incredible.
+Not only are her developmental edits and comments going to help you notice what needs work, but her summary of your work is incredible.
 She is highly detailed and will give you so many resources that you’ll think you just stepped out of a college level class.
 Her macro letter (editorial letter) lets you know what needs work, gives you examples straight from your manuscript, and finishes with Next Steps that include resources to guide you.
 You are not just paying her to look at your manuscript, you are paying for her knowledge and expertise—which is well worth it.

 Joleen Graumann